UMassCDS/slurmcollie/README.md

 modify these, if, for instance you need to call GPUs, or if you're using a cluster other than Unity.

 1. `batchtools.conf.R` sets the default resources for runs.
-You can override these resources in each `launch()` call, but it'll be easier to set commonly-used resources here. ******I cannot for the life of me find a nice list of the resources you can assign here.
-For a start, look at [ClusterFunctions for Slurm Systems](https://batchtools.mlr-org.com/reference/makeRegistry.html)and [ClusterFunctions for Slurm Systems](https://batchtools.mlr-org.com/reference/makeClusterFunctionsSlurm.html). ***I need to find decent doc for this!***
+You can override these resources in each `launch()` call, but it'll be easier to set commonly-used resources here.

 2. `slurm.tmpl` is a Bash script that provides the interface between `batchtools` and Slurm.
 If fortune smiles on you, you won't even need to look at it.
 You can add some ~~cool~~ annoying things